TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

      19 files changed, 1452 insertions(+), 2767 deletions(-)
      create mode 100644    deploy/assets/location_agriculture/textures/rotonda_02_diff.png

-If you wish it's possible to look up the changes made by your collegues using the following command:
+If you wish it's possible to look up the changes made by your colleagues using the following command:

 .. code-block:: none